top of page

 1. Improved Security and Reduced Risk

-• Automated credential revocation prevents lingering access for former contractors.
+• Automated credential revocation prevents lingering access by former contractors.

-• Continuous monitoring reduces the risk of insider threats and unauthorized access.
+• Continuous monitoring and anomaly detection reduce insider threats and unauthorized entry.

 2. Increased Operational Efficiency

-• Automating onboarding and credential management reduces administrative overhead.
+• Automating onboarding and credential management cuts administrative workload significantly.

-• Pre-registered access speeds up entry for contractors and vendors, keeping projects on schedule.
+• Pre-registered access speeds up contractor and vendor check-ins, keeping projects on schedule.

 3. Cost Savings